 In our everyday lives we try to be as eco-conscious as we can.
-We're not perfect and we're probably not even great, but we believe every little effort counts.
-Most RVs are designed to rely on abundant grid-electricity and propane - which is a fossil fuel.
-So we decided our trailer would be fully solar powered - this means no propane and no generator.
-This allows us to power our lives consuming minimal fossil fuels - with the goal of being totally fossil fuel free one day.
+But living in a traditional RV wouldn’t allow us to do that.
+Most RVs are designed to rely on abundant grid-electricity and propane – which is a fossil fuel.
+So, we decided our rig would be fully solar powered – this means no propane and no generator.
+This allows us to power our daily lives consuming minimal fossil fuels – with the goal of being totally fossil fuel free one day.

 One of the biggest downsides of traveling in an RV is fossil fuel usage.
-We hate the thought of driving around the country burning diesel at 10 mpg.
-So we decided that our truck would have to be converted to burn waste vegetable oil (WVO).
-We did this for over a year until we realized it wasn't doable on the road.
-This post explains why we stopped using WVO.
+We hate the thought of driving around the country burning diesel.
+So, we decided our truck would have to be converted to burn waste vegetable oil (WVO).
+We did this for over a year until we realized it wasn’t doable on the road and had to stop.

 Picking the right RV and truck was difficult.
 We had a lot of specific requirements.